Government Contract Projects

 The effect on engineering was not the only consequence of the excessive inspection.
 The customer's design review and creation of the 11,000 comments took several months longer than allowed under the contract's performance schedule.
 In fact, a stop work order was issued to provide the customer with time to create the 11,000 comments.

 After release of the comments and resumption of performance no schedule extension was issued for the months of delay while conducting the design review.
 In fact, the work was even resequenced by the customer so that manufacture of completed units occurred prior to design completion and qualification acceptance testing.
 The lack of schedule extension was a constructive acceleration and the resequencing of the manufacturing prior to final design qualification caused considerable rework of completed units.

-we quantified the consequence of these constructive changes and their related delays, disruptions and inefficiencies at around $13 million for which the client was able to negotiate a substantial settlement. (back to top)
+we quantified the consequence of these constructive changes and their related delays, disruptions and inefficiencies at around $13 million for which the client negotiated a substantial settlement around $8 million.. (back to top)

 In a Federal False Claims case involving prescription fills and refills by a pharmacy benefits manager traditional analysis methods had proved ineffective at finding instances of non-compliance.
 Fordham advised counsel about how computerized auditing techniques could be used to perform a hundred percent audit and find the non-compliant transactions without having to use the defendant's software or duplicate its computer systems.
 In the process Fordham advised counsel on the forms of ESI that would be required and how such data should be described and requested in Rule 34 production requests for electronic data.

 The data that was produced as a result of the production requests, involved more than 30 database tables containing over 1 billion rows of data and representing production data for more than 100 million prescription fills and refills with their related billing data.